Ainslie walk directions

 This is a small, pretty park featuring smooth barked Chinese elms and oak trees.
 There is a playground in one corner and a bin on the side nearest the shops.

 3. Cross the park following the concrete footpath to another small road (Wakefield Gardens).
-Cross the road (Wakefield Gardens) and continue straight ahead on the footpath following the road heading away from the park (Wakefield Avenue).
+Cross the road (Wakefield Gardens) and continue straight ahead on the footpath on the right hand side of the road heading away from the park (Wakefield Avenue).

 4. At the four-way intersection, cross Cowper Street and continue straight ahead on Wakefield Avenue on the footpath, and again straight through the next four-way intersection (crossing Bonney Street).